As I headed through the crowds, I did so with determination.

 Also today, I spent some time in the morning market near Kate’s place which was enjoyable, and where I picked up some breakfast.

 As I sat on the bus I noticed the large number of people who looked really, really tired.
 The conductor seemed to be in an almost permanent state of sleep.
-Whenever he wasn’t doing anything, his head was flat down on his table.
-The other person I noticed, and who intrigued me, was a young bloke at a cafe in the CBD who served me mid-late afternoon.
+His head was flat on his table when he wasn’t doing anything.
+The other person I noticed, and who intrigued me, was a young bloke at a cafe in the CBD who served me a mid-late afternoon.
 After serving me, a couple of other blokes came in and opened up their MAC with a massive screen.
 As he went about his work, he kept staring at them and looking at their computer.
 I don’t know how to interpret either story as I haven’t been here long enough or know enough about them or their lives, but for some reason, these two blokes and their daily lives touched me.

 After a brief return to Kate’s place, I headed out again in search of another adventure, something I could never do in Australia: I went to a nearby “bath-house” for a “scrub down”.
 Located not far from Kate’s place, near the KFC, there’s a hotel-like facility where you can go, have something to eat, watch tv, have a massage (no happy endings) and receive a dam good scrubbing.

 I’d been warned the people there spoke no English at all.
 And as I walked up to the reception, this became instantly clear, as we resorted to very bad sign language to conduct the negotiation.
-Having removed my shoes, I was then taken upstairs and removed my clothes which wasn’t anywhere nearly as scarey as I thought it might be.
+Having removed my shoes, I was then taken upstairs and removed my clothes which weren’t anywhere nearly as scary as I thought it might be.

 Although there was no common language between us, I’m pretty sure I understood when the bloke said, “you’ve never had this before, have you?”.
 I know this because I’d looked at my arms and had seen the large amount of “gunk” that had come out of them.
 Seriously, I thought I was “clean” before I went in.
 But as I came out, I was REALLY clean.
 My skin felt great, and I felt relaxed.